Enalean/tuleap-documentation-en/languages/en/user-guide/program-management.rst

 *Features* are broken down in *User Stories*.
 The *User Stories* are created in their respective *Scrum Team* workspace.

 *Program Increment* are automatically replicated in *Scrum Team* workspaces.
-When the Agile Product Delivery team create a new *Program Increment* in the ART Backlog, a new *Program Increment* will be created in each *Scrum Team* attached to the ART.
+When the Agile Product Delivery team creates a new *Program Increment* in the ART Backlog, a new *Program Increment* will be created in each *Scrum Team* attached to the ART.
 Those "mirrored" *Program Increment* will share the same name, description, status and dates.